PULSACOIL

 speed according to feedback from temperature sensors.
 This function

-and others of switching and timing needed control, so a micro
+and others of switching and timing utilised a micro

 |